jjranalli/nightwind/README.md

 Nightwind switches between opposite color weights when switching to dark mode.
 So a -50 color gets switched with a -900 color, -100 with -800 and so forth.

 > Note: Except for the -50 and -900 weights, the sum of opposite weights is always 900.
-To customise how Nightwind invert colors by default, see [how to set up a custom color scale](#custom-color-scale)
+To customise how Nightwind inverts colors by default, see [how to set up a custom color scale](#custom-color-scale)

 If you add your custom colors in tailwind.config.js using number notation, Nightwind will treat them the same way as Tailwind's colors when switching into dark mode.